junxit/us-congress-bills-116/metadata.md

 - 2019-05-21 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Wicker with an amendment in the nature of a substitute.
 With written report No. 116-41.
 - 2019-05-21 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Wicker with an amendment in the nature of a substitute.
 With written report No. 116-41.
 - 2019-05-21 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 94.
+- 2019-05-23 — Measure laid before Senate by unanimous consent. (consideration: CR S3075-3077)
+- 2019-05-23 — Message on Senate action sent to the House.
+- 2019-05-23 — Passed Senate with an amendment by Yea-Nay Vote.
+97 - 1.
+Record Vote Number: 127.
+- 2019-05-23 — Passed/agreed to in Senate: Passed Senate with an amendment by Yea-Nay Vote.
+97 - 1.
+Record Vote Number: 127.
+- 2019-05-23 — The committee substitute agreed to by Unanimous Consent. (text: CR S3075-3076)